edwinm/pringle/README.md

 ## Naming

-Pringle is named after Aileen Pringle (1895-1989), an American actress.
+Pringle is named after the American actress Aileen Pringle (1895-1989).
+It's unrelated to some brand of potato-based crisps.

 ## License